Crypto Bridge Nomad Offers 10 Percent Bounty To The Hackers Who Stole $190M

 The company is working with law enforcement and blockchain analysis firm TRM Labs to trace the stolen cryptocurrency and identify those behind the attack.
 Nomad is also working with Anchorage Digital, a bank that holds cryptocurrency for customers.

 Nomad is a crypto bridge, which connects multiple blockchain networks together, enabling users to transfer tokens from various blockchains.
 Users deposit tokens, and then the bridge generates the same amount in "wrapped" form on the other side.
-The wrapped tokens are a claim on the original, which allows users to trade on other platforms than the one their tokens were built on.7 Dividend Stocks That Earn 10% Every Month
+The wrapped tokens are a claim on the original, which allows users to trade on other platforms than the one their tokens were built on.

 Investors who are in or nearing their retirement years know the need for reliable income moves to the top of the priority list.
 That makes investing in dividend stocks a logical choice.
 Most dividend stocks pay dividends on a quarterly basis.
 However, for individuals who lack an income stream from a job, quarterly dividends of any size create an uneven income stream.
 That can be difficult in times of economic volatility, and particularly when facing rising inflation.